lupindeterd/testpoint-dcp/README.md

-# Digital Capability Publisher reference implementation and test suite
+# The Ausdigital Digital Capability Publisher reference implementation and test suite

 See specification at https://github.com/ausdigital/ausdigital-dcp